Trees of metric compacta and trees of manifolds

 We now put $\Pi=\bigcup_{i=1}^\infty\Pi_n$ and note that, by conditions (i0) and (i1), $\Pi$ describes a decomposition of the tree $T$ into finite subtrees.
 We thus consider the induced consolidation ${\cal M}_\Pi$.
 By codition (i3), and by finiteness of the decompositions ${\cal C}_S$, the family ${\cal C}=\{ {\cal C}_S:S\in\Pi \}$ is a tree decomposition of the system ${\cal M}_\Pi$.
 Denoting by ${\cal M}'$ the tree system obtained from ${\cal M}_\Pi$ by the subdivision induced by $\cal C$ (i.e. putting ${\cal M}'=({\cal M}_\Pi)_{{\cal C}_{\rm lim}}$), we get from the construction, and in particular from the property ($*$) above, that ${\cal M}'$ is a 2-saturated dense tree system of manifolds from $\cal N$.
 By the comment in the first paragraph of the proof, Theorem 3.E.2 follows.

 As an application of Theorem 3.E.2, we now describe a class of inverse sequences of manifolds whose limits are the Jakobsche spaces ${\cal X}(M_1\#\dots\# M_k)$.
-This class of inverse sequences is much more flexible, and much more convenient to deal with, than the corresponding class considered by Jakobsche in [J2].
-For this reason, it can be used to identify boundaries of some spaces and groups as appropriate trees of manifolds, see [Sw2].
+This class of inverse sequences is much more flexible, and much more convenient to deal with, than the corresponding class considered by Jakobsche in [J2] (compare Remark 3.A.2.4).
+For this reason, it can be more efficiently used to identify boundaries of some spaces and groups as appropriate trees of manifolds, see [Sw2].

 {\bf 3.E.3 Definiton.} Let $\cal N$ be a finite family of closed connected $n$-dimensional topological manifolds, either all oriented, or at least one of which is non-orientable.
 Let be an inverse sequence consisting of closed connected topological $n$-manifolds $X_i$ and maps $\pi_i:X_{i+1}\to X_i$.
 Assume furthermore that if the manifolds in $\cal N$ are oriented then all $X_i$ are also oriented.
-We say that $\cal J$ is a {\it weak Jakobsche inverse sequence for $\cal N$} if for all $i\ge1$ and all $M\in{\cal N}$ one can choose finite families ${\cal D}_i^M$ of collared $n$-disks in $X_i$ such that:
+We say that $\cal J$ is a {\it weak Jakobsche inverse sequence for $\cal N$} if for all $i\ge1$ one can choose finite families ${\cal D}_i$ of collared $n$-disks in $X_i$, partitioned into subfamilies ${\cal D}_i^M:M\in{\cal N}$, such that: